Dates of Project: August 1, 2012–October 31, 2013

 - Started a webinar series and blog and developed a project website.

-- Hospital Community Benefits after the ACA September 1, 2013
+- Hospital Community Benefits After the ACA: Policy Implications of the State Law Landscape September 1, 2013

 - What's New With Community Benefit?
 October 18, 2012

 - The Hilltop Institute's Hospital Community Benefit Program October 18, 2012

 - Building on State Experience April 1, 2011